-Role of a medical administrative assistant
+What is the role of a medical administrative assistant?

-- Checking in patients at the front desk
+- Checking patients in at the front desk

 - Answering the phone

-- Scheduling patients for the proper appointment
+- Scheduling patients for appointments

 - Interviewing patients for case histories in advance of appointments